naubiomech/ExoCode/Documentation/README.md

 Add comments to controller.cpp

 Add comment what/where initializer list is in joint.cpp

+**Lab Meeting 08/14**

+Update image in Paul's powerpoint and in documentation to convey that Nano gets config.ini upon start up and change spi to UART

+Update gear ratio comments in config.ini (gear reductions of mechanical system outside of motor), add additional comments to config.ini

+Mark for SyncLed realated to its usage with motion capture.

+Insert a flag/ create a enabling/disabliing button for motors(for visualizing that we are getting the correct torque profiles)

+Create a check sensors fucntion that will throw a flag if no torque sensor is available

+Where and how to do filtering for sensors that need to be filtered

 ## Background
 The code is written in Arduino and C++.